 Before you accuse a company or person of scamming you, make sure you really were scammed, and not just the victim of bad service or a misunderstanding.

-1) Make sure you really were scammed.
-Many scam complaints are from people who aren’t actually victims of a scam.
-One direct sales company has several complaints about sending products to reps without having been ordered.
-However, if the rep had read the contract, she’d know the company had an autoship program.
-That’s not a scam.
+For instance, a direct sales company may have several complaints about sending products to reps without them having been ordered.
+However, if the complainants had read the contract, they'd know the company had an autoship program.
+That’s not necessarily considered a scam.

 Reporting the Scam

-5) If the scam used the mail system, you can contact your local postmaster or online to report the scam.
-For example, envelope stuffing would be a scam to report to the U.S. Post Office.
+If the scam used the U.S. Postal Service, you can contact your local postmaster or go online to report the scam.
+This includes scams such as envelope stuffing, fake sweepstakes, mail theft, fraudulent checks, and more.